 Subscriber Savings Account FAQs

-An SSA is a notional account held for each active PURE member, into which PURE may allocate surplus.
-These funds remain on PURE’s balance sheet and are available as part of its overall claims-paying ability, but provide a vehicle for members to participate in PURE’s continued surplus growth.
+SSAs are notional accounts that remain on PURE’s balance sheet (supporting PURE’s overall claims-paying ability) in the name of each qualifying PURE member, into which PURE may allocate surplus.
+Surplus allocated to these accounts remains on PURE’s balance sheet and is available as part of its overall claims-paying ability.
 In broader terms, SSAs are an important component of PURE’s long-term capital management strategy and help us keep the cost of insurance low.

-Based on PURE’s overall results, a total allocation is established.
-Each active member will receive a portion of the total allocation.
-That portion is related to the pro-rata percentage of earned premium that s/he paid that year.
+Each member active in the year surplus growth resulted in an allocation is eligible to receive a portion of it.
+That portion is related to the member’s pro-rata percentage of earned premium paid that year.

 For members who may have joined late in 2012, we opted not to make allocations where the earned premium proportion would have resulted in an account of less than $10.

-PURE is committed to allocating net underwriting profits to SSAs.
-Further, when PURE realizes surplus growth in a given year, subject to the approval of the Florida Office of Insurance Regulation, PURE intends to allocate that surplus growth into SSAs.
+- When PURE realizes surplus growth in a given year, subject to the approval of the Florida Office of Insurance Regulation, PURE intends to allocate all or part of that surplus growth into SSAs.
+For 2013, a portion of PURE’s surplus growth was used to pay down obligations of a surplus note.

 Can I make deposits into or withdrawals from a Subscriber Savings Account just like a regular bank account?